aidanwhiteley/books/README.md

 doesn't currently work.
 So only use this application with CORS configured (i.e. with no "front proxy") in development.
 Don't use this application with CORS in production - it will leave you open to XSRF based attacks.

-This is all a work in progress.
-It's getting there but there are bugs e.g. JSESSIONs are being returned to the client unnecessarily and I'm not 100% convinced by the logoff functionality..

 ## Stateless Apps
 An lot of the time developing this microservice was spent in trying to make it entirely independant of HTTP session state  - based around using JWTs.

 This has almost worked!
 However, there's a problem with using Spring's OAuth2ClientContext which stores data into Session scope I believe.
 This is a WIP investigation at the moment.
-It looks as though the Google/Facebook re-direct back to the microservice needs to hit the same JVM.
+It looks as though the Google/Facebook re-direct back to the microservice needs to hit the same JVM as I think that the
+Oauth2ClientContext is storing some state in http session.
 Currently reading https://github.com/spring-projects/spring-security-oauth/issues/661 and looking at @SessionAttribute options.

 Would I do "entirely HTTP session stateless" in a real application?